pacificclimate/weather-anomaly-tool/user-doc.md

 ### Marker visibility

 The marker layer control in the upper right of the map allows you to select which of the three marker types are visible.
-Normally only the anomaly markers are of interest, and this is the default.
+Normally only the data value markers are of interest, and this is the default.
 If you are interested in where all baseline and/or where all monthly data value stations are located, you can display these markers too.

 ### Map zooming and scrolling